atkwok/language_jailbreak/README.md

 TODO:

-Write the translation pipeline (both to and from English), then generate and save the translations in `data/`
+[ ] Write the translation pipeline (both to and from English), then generate and save the translations in `data/`

-Write the LLM-as-judge pipeline to score the outputs
+[ ] in progress - Write the LLM-as-judge pipeline to score the outputs

-Write the rest of the colab code in order to run the prompts against the models
+[x] Write the rest of the colab code in order to run the prompts against the models

-Write the loop framework to iterate over different languages/models
+[ ] Write the loop framework to iterate over different languages/models

-Run the baseline test for the English prompts
+[x] Run the baseline test for the English prompts

-Generate the slides
+[ ] Generate the slides

-Generate the report
+[ ] Generate the report

 Ideas -